Content |

 Reproduction:

-Nest and roost Termites in tree cavities, the cavity they dig for themselves; the passageways of the tunnel going upwards and can be folded before arriving at the nido-camara. up the laying two white eggs deposited in a cavity unlined (dimensions around 20 cm x 15 cm.), and they can be occupied by other adults roost (up to four) during the breeding season.
+Nest and roost Termites in tree cavities, they excavate the cavity by themselves; tunnel passageways go up and may bend before reaching nest-chamber. up the laying two white eggs deposited in a cavity unlined (dimensions around 20 cm x 15 cm.), and they can be occupied by other adults roost (up to four) during the breeding season.
 The exact role of these visiting birds is unknown, It is thought that they can help with the tasks of nest. nesting It has been recorded from October to March

 Food:

 With feed lichen, fungi, seeds, fruits and insects.
-Most of the Lichen directly collected it from the surface of the bark of the trees.
+Most of the lichen is collected directly from the surface of the bark of trees..

 Distribution: